ShunSakurai/asana-navigator/README.md

 ## Feedback and contribution

 I'd love to hear from users and developers.
 Please feel free to post feature requests, bug reports, and questions through the [Chrome Web Store](https://chrome.google.com/webstore/detail/asana-navigator/ckfdnhplhmbingcopckooenamecdckne), [GitHub Issues](https://github.com/ShunSakurai/asana-navigator/issues), or my [Asana project](https://app.asana.com/0/777908652160115/777908652160115).
-I'd also welcome pull requests.
+I'd also welcome pull requests and help with translating the UI.

+### Localization style guide:
+- Follow the style in localized UI in Asana as much as possible
+- JP: Insert space between half-width character and full-width character, don't insert space between Katakana compounds, and use half-width symbols
+- ES, FR, PT: Compared to EN where menu items often use capital letters such as "Add to **P**roject (Tab+P)", these languages tend to use lower letters such as "Ajouter à un **p**rojet (Tab+P)"

 ## License